Uterus While Pregnant – Size, Functions & Healthy Tips

 Function of Uterus in Pregnancy

-- Connects the mother and the baby: The uterus forms a connection between the mother and the baby via the placenta and umbilical cord to not only provide the necessary nutrition and oxygen but to also remove the waste products and purify the foetal blood until the foetal organs take over.
+The uterus forms a connection between the mother and the baby via the placenta and umbilical cord to not only provide the necessary nutrition and oxygen but also to remove the waste products and purify the foetal blood until the foetal organs take over.

-Changes which Happen to Your Uterus During Pregnancy
+Changes That Happen to Your Uterus During Pregnancy

 Nature beautifully takes care of all the adaptations that are required in the mother’s body for a healthy pregnancy.
 The changes are in the structure (anatomical changes) and the function (physiological changes) not only in the reproductive organs but all other systems of the body.
 It is the maternal adaptation to the increasing demands of the growing foetus.